prydonius/common-chart/docs/index.md

 #   - port: 8080
 {{- end -}}
 ```

+Note that the `common.service` template defines two parameters:

+  - The root context (usually `.`)
+  - A template name containing the service definition overrides

+A limitation of the Go template library is that a template can only take a
+single argument.
+The `list` function is used to workaround this by constructing
+a list or array of arguments that is passed to the template.

 The `common.service` template is responsible for rendering the templates with
 the root context and merging any overrides.
 As you can see, this makes it very